epsbLogo

 CURRENT DIVISION STUDENTS PRE-ENROL

 You will need to pre-enrol on SchoolZone to tell us the school you’d like your child to attend next year.
-Find important dates and deadlines and learn more about pre-enrolment, which opens at 8 a.m. on February 3.
+Find important dates and deadlines and learn more about pre-enrolment, which opens at 8 a.m. on February 2 and closes at 4 p.m. on March 25, 2026.

 PLEASE CLICK ON THE LINK BELOW TO TAKE A VIRTUAL TOUR OF J PERCY PAGE HIGH SCHOOL.